TheLab-ms/website-content/pages/2018special.md

 * To remove the current Chief Technology Officer for abandoning his responsibilities.
     * To conditionally elect a replacement Chief Technology Officer.
-* To add a supplimental rule that states If someone's going to hold two leadership positions, then they should be elected to both those positions in the same election.
+* To add a supplemental rule that states If someone's going to hold two leadership positions, then they should be elected to both those positions in the same election.
-    * Note that a supplimental rule is not the same as a Bylaw and does not require submission to the State/Fed the way a Bylaw change would.
+    * Note that a supplemental rule is not the same as a Bylaw and does not require submission to the State/Fed the way a Bylaw change would.
     * Note that even if this is successfully voted in, this would not effect this current special election

 &nbsp;